Kishore Kumar: Legacy

 Kingdom of Dreams, a project of the Great Indian Nautanki Company jointly owned by Wizcraft International Entertainment and Apra Group launched a musical comedy Jhumroo on 7 April 2012 which is a tribute to Kumar and his legacy to music and Hindi films.
 The musical comedy features 19 retro songs of Kumar's.

 Kumar was inducted into the Bollywood Walk of Fame at Bandra Bandstand, where his autograph was preserved.

 A statue of Kumar was installed on Southern Avenue, Kolkata on 22 October 2018.

 An album titled Baba Mere made by Kumar's son Amit was released on his 86th birthday.
 It shows Kumar's granddaughter Muktika Ganguly waking up in the middle of the night and in her dreams she meets her grandfather.
-The album is on a big canvas and is like a film.
 Amit Kumar termed the album as the greatest tribute to his father Kishore Kumar.

 In 2015, the UK-based newspaper Eastern Eye placed Kumar fourth in their "Greatest 20 Bollywood Playback Singers" list.
 Kumar was also included among the top ten most searched Indian singers on Google Search in 2016.

-In the Outlook Music Poll conducted by Outlook Magazine in June 2010, three songs were tied for the No. 2 place: One was sung by Kishore.
-The song was "Kuch to log kahenge logon ka kaam hai kehna" (Amar Prem, 1972).
+In the Outlook Music Poll conducted by Outlook magazine in June 2010, three songs were tied for the second place, out of which one was sung by Kishore.
+The song was "Kuch Toh Log Kahenge, Logon Ka Kaam Hai Kehna" from Amar Prem (1972).
 This poll was published in Outlook.
 The jury included people in the Indian music industry.

 In 2013, Kumar was voted "The Most Popular Male Playback Singer" in a poll conducted by the Filmfare magazine.
 Kumar won the poll with 38% of the votes.

 Marking the centenary of Hindi Cinema, CNN-IBN conducted a poll about the "Greatest Voice of Hindi Cinema" in which Kishore Kumar won the second place with 33.6% of the votes.
 The poll saw neck-to-neck competition between Rafi (who ultimately attained victory by a slim margin of 1.72% having gained 35.32%) and Kishore Kumar, followed by Lata Mangeshkar (24.59%), Mukesh (3.33%) and Asha Bhosle (3.16%) respectively.

 There have been appeals to the Government of India to honour the singer-actor posthumously with Bharat Ratna(India's Highest Civilian Award).

-Manna Dey his contemporary once said that "Kishore had the best voice of all playback singers.
+Manna Dey, who was once his contemporary, said that "Kishore had the best voice of all playback singers.
 He made singing sound so effortless.
 He had no classical training but could surpass me in a song because of his wonderful musical instinct and natural singing flair."

-Hindi films Playback Singer Asha Bhosle has said that:
+Playback singer Asha Bhosle has said that:

 It is impossible for anyone to take Kishore Kumar's place.
 Kishore Kumar was one of a kind.
 He swayed everyone with his mellifluous voice and even made everyone around him always happy.
 He has been a true gem to the music industry.

 Actor Rajesh Khanna said "Kishore Kumar was my soul and I was his body."